MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 For more information, see [Grant Active Directory Domain Services permissions for profile synchronization in SharePoint Server 2013](https://technet.microsoft.com/library/hh296982.aspx).
 You can leverage [AD ACL Scanner](https://blogs.technet.microsoft.com/pfesweplat/2013/05/13/take-control-over-ad-permissions-and-the-ad-acl-scanner-tool/) or create a Windows PowerShell script to determine who in the domain has these permissions.

-## Password exposed in cleartext report

-**Description**

-Some services send account credentials in plain text.
-This can even happen for users accounts.
-Attackers monitoring network traffic can catch and then reuse these credentials for malicious purposes.

-**Investigation**

-Click on the reports page, and download the Password exposed in cleartext report.
-See in the Excel spreadsheet which accounts were exposed.
-Usually there’s a script or legacy application on the source computers that uses LDAP simple bind.

-**Remediation**

-Verify the configuration on the source computers and make sure not to use LDAP simple bind.
-Instead of using LDAP simple binds you can use LDAP SALS or LDAPS.

 ## Privilege escalation using forged authorization data